EdnaZhang-743/SplitEasy/README.md

   to the settlement logic via `useMemo`.

-The project uses TypeScript throughout (`strict` mode on), so `npm run build` runs a full type check (`tsc -b`) before bundling, a type error fails the build, not just a lint warning.
+The project uses TypeScript throughout (`strict` mode on), so `npm run build` runs a full type check (`tsc -b`) before bundling — a type error fails the build, not just a lint warning.

 ### Settlement approach